 The writings of one major philosopher.
 May be repeated with new content.
 See Class Schedule for specific content.
 Maximum credit six units applicable to the major.
 Maximum credit six units applicable on a master's degree.

-823. Tracery of Karowlades (3)

-35. Philogophy of Religion

 596. Selected Topics (3)

 Prerequisite: Six units of philosophy.